 We’d like to extend a very warm welcome to our new students!

-On Monday 12 September, The Nuffield Department of Primary Care Health Sciences welcomed its first cohort of students onto the new MSc in Global Healthcare Leadership.
+On Monday 3 October, The Nuffield Department of Primary Care Health Sciences welcomed its first cohort of students onto the MSc in Applied Digital Health.

 We wish our students the very best for the coming months.